 Building and Venue Cleaning

-- All lobby surfaces are cleaned and sanitized each day, before, after, and between each event.
+- All lobby and restroom surfaces are cleaned and sanitized each day, before, after, and between each event.

 - All theatre surfaces are cleaned, and seats/venue sanitized before, after, and between each event.